 As a doctoring profession seeking to obtain direct access, and as a potential first entry point into the healthcare system, medical screening is a vital component of the clinical examination.
 This may be especially true in settings, such as in outpatient orthopedics, where patients are least likely to have close physiologic monitoring and may not be referred directly from a physician.
-May cardiovascular diagnoses may present with similar symptomology as common neuro-musculoskeletal disorders.
-Given this issues screening for cardiovascular disease and differential diagnosis skills are critical.
+Many cardiovascular diagnoses may present with similar symptomology as common neuro-musculoskeletal disorders.
+Given these issues, screening for cardiovascular disease and differential diagnosis skills are critical.

 This course will provide rehab professionals with the most recent evidence regarding the screening of the cardiovascular system, and relevant differential diagnosis for physical therapy and rehabilitation practice interventions.
 This course will also provide guidelines based on the most current evidence for appropriate clinical decision making based on the findings from the physical examination and differential diagnosis.

-Course Format: Self-paced/Self-study including recorded lectures, handouts, supplemental readings and instructional videos
+Course Format: Online, Self-directed including recorded lectures, handouts, supplemental readings and instructional videos

 Target Audience: Intermediate level course; open to licensed physical therapists.

 Credits: 4 contact hours (4 online and 0 on-site) from EIM Institute of Health Professions

 Upon completing this course, you’ll be able to: